Mountains & Peaks

 Explanation

 Mount Fuji is the highest mountain in Japan and an active stratovolcano that last erupted in 1707.
 It is one of Japan's "Three Holy Mountains" and is a world-famous symbol of the country, frequently depicted in traditional art and woodblock prints.
-Located on Honshu island, its near-perfect symmetrical cone is covered in snow for several months of the year.
+Located on Honshu island, its near-epeerfect symmetrical cone is covered in snow for several months of the year.

 🌟 Fun Fact